The council has a large but little used car park in Dewsbury. It should be used - to benefit the town - not neglected.

-The Dewsbury Chamber of Trade made the following suggestions at the recent consultation on parking in Dewsbury run by Kirklees consultants, Systrans..
+The Dewsbury Chamber of Trade made the following suggestions during the 2019 consultation on parking in Dewsbury run by Kirklees consultants, Systrans..

 1. All parking in Dewsbury is currently for fixed periods and carries the fear of a penalty fine.
 The current parking charges are recognised to be relatively cheap but it is the fear of a penalty that causes concern,